max-dejesus/GeneticAlgorithm-CS461/README.md

 # GeneticAlgorithm-CS461
 Implementation of a genetic algorithm in Python to find ideal schedules for a list of activities.
-Made for Intro to AI course at UMKC.
+Made for Intro to AI course at UMKC. schedule.txt shows an example elite schedule and its fitness score.

 Uses Python Anaconda distribution and scipy library for specialized statistical functions.